Dominican Sisters of St. Catherine of Siena: History

-Initially, the new local director of the Third Order, Rev. Juan de Santo Domingo was not enthusiastic, but later came to reconsider and gave his approval.
+Soon after the death of Mother Antonia, Fr.
+Juan de Sto.
+Domingo gave the habit to Lorenza Lopez and Juana de Sma.
+Trinidad.
+So the three beatas, including Mother Francisca, lived in that house as in a convent, thus laying the foundation of the Beaterio.

 At first, Francísca and her companions lived in the house of Antonia de Esguerra who had by then died.
 On 26 July 1696 the Beaterio de Sta.
-Catalina de Sena de las Hermanas de Penitencia de la Tercera Orden was formally inaugurated.
-Francísca de Fuentes was named prioress and took the name Francisca del Espiritu Santo.
+Catalina de Sena de las Hermanas de Penitencia de la Tercera Orden was definitively established with the profession of vows of Mother Francisca and nine (9) other Beatas.
+Francísca de Fuentes was named prioress and took the name Mother Francisca del Espiritu Santo.